 Hi.
 I'm Kim.

-I don’t photograph the wild to decorate walls.
+I don't just photograph the wild.
+I forge ways back to it.

-The result is still alive with tension: the lynx before the pounce, the wolf meeting your gaze, the bear moving through water, the flower holding light like intelligence, the eagle carrying quiet command.
+What emerges is a creature wholly in possession of herself — the lynx prepared to pounce, the wolf that meets your eye, the bear charting current, the flower holding light like intelligence, the eagle carrying quiet command.

 The land matters.